Production environment#

 HTTPS configuration for mybinder.org#

 Using HTTPS requires having a signed certificate.
-BinderHub uses kube-lego, a tool that obtains and deploys a free Let’s Encrypt certificate automatically.
-This section describes how to use kube-lego to configure and deploy HTTPS support.
+MyBinder uses Cert Manager, a tool that obtains and deploys a free Let’s Encrypt certificate automatically.
+This section describes how to use cert-manager to configure and deploy HTTPS support.

-kube-lego provides 90 day SSL certificates for mybinder.org through the letsencrypt service.
-As the 90 day cycle nears its end, kube-lego will automatically request a new certificate and configure the kubernetes deployment to use it.
+cert-manager provides 90 day SSL certificates for mybinder.org through the letsencrypt service.
+As the 90 day cycle nears its end, cert-manager will automatically request a new certificate and configure the kubernetes deployment to use it.

 Once we have a letsencrypt account set up, we need to attach the SSL certificate to a particular ingress object.
 This is a Kubernetes object that controls how traffic is routed into the deployment.
 This is also done with the mybinder.org Helm Chart (see here for example).

-Note that letsencrypt will send you an email if your SSL certificate is about to expire.
-If you get such an email, it might mean that the automatic kube-lego renewal process hasn’t worked properly.
-To debug this, we recommend running the standard Kubernetes debugging commands with the kube-lego object used with your deployment.
+Note that letsencrypt no longer sends emails if your SSL certificate is about to expire.
+You can check the cert-manager dashboard to see the status of certificates.
+To debug certificate issues, we recommend running the standard Kubernetes debugging commands with the cert-manager pod in your deployment.
 For example:

 Secrets#